You are here

 Scope of Review

-The FJC used the definitions below to define the scope of its website review and therefore what is included in the visualization.
+The FJC used the definitions below to define the scope of its website review and therefore what is included in the interactive civics map.

 Civics education: intentional efforts to educate members of the public about the role, structure, function, or operation of the federal courts.
 The public includes teachers and journalists, but excludes petit or grand jurors, pro se litigants, law students, attorneys, or other people who interact with a court in its administrative or operational role.